TestL-ab/TestL-ab.github.io/src/pages/docs/sdk.md

 description: A walkthrough of Test Lab's SDKs and the functionality they provide.
 ---

-Test Lab provides native SDKs for **Node**, **React**, **Ruby / Sinatra**, and **Python / Flask**.
-Instructions for using the SDKs can be found in the **docs**.
+Test Lab provides native SDKs for [Node](/docs/sdk-docs#node-sdk), [React](/docs/sdk-docs#react-sdk), [Ruby / Sinatra](/docs/sdk-docs#ruby-sdk), and [Python / Flask](/docs/sdk-docs#python-sdk).
+Instructions for using the SDKs can be found in the [SDK documentation](/docs/sdk-docs).

+## What does the SDK do?

 The SDK stores an _in-memory representation_ of the current configuration of features that could be available for a particular user.
 Because the SDK client caches all features and their current configuration in memory, it is very efficient to determine the value of a feature, as it is a function operating on a local state without the need to retrieve data from a database.

 When provided with a unique string to identify a user (stored as a `user_id`), the SDK client can determine the value of each feature for that user deterministically without making any additional API calls to the Test Lab backend server.

 ---